Organ-on-a-Chip Symposia Series

 - 19 May - Dr Shannon Stott – Harvard Medical School

 Registration is free to Network members via Eventbrite.
 Please see OOAC Symposia Series events page for further information.

-CALL FOR ABSTRACTS for the first series of symposia, running from September 2020 up to February 2021
+CALL FOR ABSTRACTS for the Spring series of symposia, running from March to May 2021

 If you haven’t already, please register with the Organ-on-a-Chip Technologies Network where you will receive Network updates including: seminar advertising, registrations and Microsoft Teams invites.
 There will also be future sandpit events advertised via these updates aimed at forging new collaborations.